awsdocs/aws-cdk-guide/doc_source/permissions.md

 ## Roles<a name="permissions_roles"></a>

 The IAM package contains a `[Role](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.Role.html)` construct that represents IAM roles\.
-The following code creates a new role, trusting the Amazon EC2 Service Principal\.
+The following code creates a new role, trusting the Amazon EC2 service\.

 ------
 #### [ TypeScript ]